amitesh2021/Top-Ph.D.-University-in-Moradabad-UP-India-/README.md

 Shri Venkateshwara University believes that research is even more important in these times of COVID-19.
 Learning to conduct research is an essential part of learning about life.
 We require research not only for students and academics but for all professionals and non-professionals alike.
 It is also important for budding writers, actors, and journalists.

 At SVU, they firmly based the pillars of research on innovation & the creation of modules that help society at large.
 We endeavor to do research on technologies that ease masses from hardships & provide them a humble living.
 No research is fruitful if it’s not doing well for society.
-With this mission, the College has high-tech labs, workshops & libraries that instigate research for a common good making us the Top Ph.D.
-Colleges in Uttar Pradesh (UP).
+With this mission, the College has high-tech labs, workshops & libraries that instigate research for a common good making us the <a href="https://svu.edu.in"> Top Ph.D.
+Colleges in Uttar Pradesh (UP) </a>.

 The founders being deeply attached to their roots have created an environment where they challenge young minds for research making us the Top Ph.D.
 University in Uttar Pradesh (UP).